-Top tips on managing arthritis pain at home, with a video Q&A featuring consultant orthopaedic surgeon Mr Faisal Hussain.
+Top tips on managing arthritis pain at home, with a video Q&A featuring consultant orthopaedic surgeon Mr Faisal Hussain from BMI The Priory and BMI The Edgbaston hospitals.

 Did you know that more than 10 million people in the UK are living with arthritis?1